-When recruitment, one of the most time-consuming processes is going through all the application to try and spot the person you want for the job.
+When recruiting, one of the most time-consuming processes is going through all the applications to try and spot the person you want for the job.
 If you have 100 applicants but only a handful of recruitment employees, this can be incredibly long-winded.

 “To stop this from happening, you’ll want to make sure you’re maintaining contact with your applicants, perhaps even sending them weekly or bi-weekly emails letting them know the progress of the recruitment drive and what they can expect from you” shares Michelle Turner, a Project Manager for Academized and Australian Help.

 This is only a common courtesy, and not only makes you a better company to work for, but also helps you find the right, and best, people for the job.

 A lot of time can be wasted during the recruitment process due to the fact the hiring company isn’t actually sure what they’re looking for in their ideal candidate.
 This is why it’s so important to spend time, in the beginning, defining exactly what kind of person you want.

 To optimise this part of the process even further, make a list of skills and a list of personality traits that you’re looking for that will also fit the culture of your company.
 Prioritise your list, so it’s even clearer what you’re looking for.

 The more time you can spend on this aspect at the beginning of your recruitment drive, the better you’ll be able to define your perfect candidate, which means the easier you’ll be able to find the closest person to it.